TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

 .. function:: ntohl(x)

-   Convert 32-bit positive integers from network to host byte order.
+   Convert 32-bit positive integers kutoka network to host byte order.
 On machines where the host byte order is the same as network byte order, this is a no-op;
    otherwise, it performs a 4-byte swap operation.

 .. function:: ntohs(x)

-   Convert 16-bit positive integers from network to host byte order.
+   Convert 16-bit positive integers kutoka network to host byte order.
 On machines where the host byte order is the same as network byte order, this is a no-op;
    otherwise, it performs a 2-byte swap operation.